afroisalreadyinu/practical-ansible-intro/readme.md

     - nginx
 ```

-We are using the `include_vars` module here to load variables files
+We are using the `include_vars` module to load variables files
 dynamically.
 In the first play, `include_vars` is used to load the
 `passwords.yml` file that contains the database password.
 This file is
 encrypted; dealing with passwords in encrypted files will be explained